ATLIOD/donow/README.md

 - **Pomodoro Timer**: Built-in Pomodoro timer to help boost productivity.
   ![image](https://github.com/user-attachments/assets/f4102f39-866a-49a4-95f1-450de4dd40c0)

-- **User Account Creation**: Users can creat accounts to save their data across different machines and browsers.
+- **User Account Creation**: Users can create accounts to save their data across different machines and browsers.
 - **User Sessions**: Makes use of sessions for that users do not require an account to keep their changes on one machine between sessions.
 - **Email management**: Makes use of email servers and APIs to send users password reset emails.